Imaging transient molecular configurations in UV-excited diiodomethane: Results and discussions

 Two additional features, each of them with approximately half the number of events as in the red ellipse discussed above, are prominent in Fig.~\ref{fig:KERangAsym}.
-First, a rather localized spot peaked at a KER slightly below 20 eV and an ($\mathrm{I^{2+}}$, $\mathrm{I^{2+}}$) angle close to 180° (green ellipse) can be uniquely attributed to $\mathrm{I_{2}}$ formation after UV excitation (i.e., dissociation into $\mathrm{CH_{2}}$ + $\mathrm{I_{2}}$) since both the KER and the back-to-back emission of the two iodine ions is consistent with a Coulomb explosion of $\mathrm{I_{2}}$.
+First, a rather localized spot peaked at a KER slightly below 20 eV and an ($\mathrm{I^{2+}}$, $\mathrm{I^{2+}}$) angle close to 180° (green ellipse) can be uniquely attributed to $\mathrm{I_{2}}$ formation after UV excitation (i.e., dissociation into $\mathrm{CH_{2}}$ + $\mathrm{I_{2}}$) since both the KER and the back-to-back emission of the two iodine ions are consistent with a Coulomb explosion of $\mathrm{I_{2}}$.
 Second, a clearly separated contribution at low KER (blue ellipse) is attributed to the UV-induced three-body dissociation into $\mathrm{CH_{2}}$ + I + I. Both of these features result mainly from multi-photon excitation by the UV pulse.
 This assignment is based on (i) the energy required to trigger three-body dissociation (4.8 - 5 eV \cite{Chen2011I2Spectroscopy,Toulson2016Near-UVCH2I2}), (ii) earlier experimental work that reported rather low quantum yield of $\mathrm{I_{2}}$ elimination upon single-photon excitation \cite{Chen2011I2Spectroscopy}, and (iii) on the observed dependence on the UV power.
-A detailed analysis of the UV power dependence of the different channels for pump wavelengths of 290 nm and 330 nm is presented in Fig. S12 of the SM.
+The log--log analysis, as shown in Fig.~S15, reveals that the C--I dissociation yield scales linearly with pump intensity (slope $\approx 1$), consistent with a one-photon absorption process.
+In contrast, the molecular I$_{2}$ formation and the CH$_{2}$ + I + I three-body fragmentation scale nonlinearly (slope $\approx 2$), confirming their two-photon character.
+A detailed analysis of the UV power dependence of the different channels for pump wavelengths of 290 nm and 330 nm is presented in Sec.~IV of the SM.

-The results of the classical Coulomb explosion simulations for the neutral ground-state geometry and the iso-$\mathrm{CH_{2}I_{2}}$ equilibrium geometry are shown in Fig.~\ref{fig:KERangAsym}b, along with the simulation results for the $\mathrm{CH_{2}I-I}$, $\mathrm{CH_{2}-I_{2}}$ and $\mathrm{CH_{2}-I-I}$ dissociation channels at 13.5 ps pump-probe delay.
+The results of the classical Coulomb explosion simulations for the neutral ground-state geometry and the iso-$\mathrm{CH_{2}I_{2}}$ equilibrium geometry are shown in Fig.~\ref{fig:KERangAsym}(b), along with the simulation results for the $\mathrm{CH_{2}I}$ + I, $\mathrm{CH_{2}}$ + I${_{2}}$ and $\mathrm{CH_{2}}$ + I + I dissociation channels at 13.5~ps pump-probe delay.
 Apart from overestimating the measured KER, most likely due to the assumption of a purely Coulombic potential, the simulated results qualitatively match the experimental observations for all channels, validating the use of these simulations in identifying the observables corresponding to the possible formation of the isomer.